 Types of car insurance coverage

-There are six common car insurance coverage options:
+There are six common components of car insurance coverage:

-- Liability insurance includes property damage liability and bodily injury liability, which covers medical expenses to others stemming from an at-fault accident.
+- Liability insurance includes property damage liability and bodily injury liability; the latter covers medical expenses to others stemming from an at-fault accident.

 - Uninsured/underinsured motorist coverage covers medical bills and repairs if you’re in an accident caused by another driver who has little or no insurance.

-- Comprehensive coverage covers repairs if your vehicle is damaged by something other than another vehicle (hail, fire, floods, theft or vandalism).
+- Comprehensive coverage covers repairs if your vehicle is damaged by something other than another vehicle (including hail, fire, floods, theft and vandalism).

-- Collision coverage covers vehicle repair costs if you're involved in a car accident, regardless of who is at fault.
+- Collision coverage covers repair costs to your vehicle if you're involved in a car accident that is deemed to be your fault.

 - Medical payments coverage covers medical expenses if you or your passengers are injured in an accident.